 - Biotech and health care sectors – these sectors have been rapidly growing in the past years in Finland.
 What makes these sectors thriving, is a Finnish excellent local talent pool, which produces thousands of life science graduates every year.
 Also, a collaborative and trusting mindset between the public and private sectors.
 One of the characteristics that Finland is highly rated for every year is innovation, which is crucial in a fast-paced and technologically-driven sector.

-1Office helps you to establish a Finnish limited company, comply with needed requirements, and assists with everyday accounting and annual reporting.
-You get all the support needed from one place, so you can focus fully on your core business and its growth.
+1Office helps you to register a limited company in Finland, comply with needed requirements, and assist with everyday accounting and annual reporting.
+You get all the support you need from us, so you can focus fully on your core business and its growth.
 1Office is a one-stop-shop, which makes business simple for you.

 What to consider before starting the company formation process?